jacobkap/crimebythenumbers/docs/intro-to-r.md

 The `plot()` function allows us to graph our data.
 For criminology research we generally want to make scatterplots to show the relationship between two numeric variables, time-series graphs to see how a variable (or variables) change over time, or barplots comparing categorical variables.
 Here we'll make a scatterplot seeing the relationship between a city's number of murders and their number of aggravated assaults (assault with a weapon or that causes serious bodily injury).

 To do so we must specify which column is displayed on the x-axis and which one is displayed on the y-axis.
-In Section \ref(select-a-specific-column) we'll talk explicitly about how to select specific columns from our data.
-For now all you need to know is to select a column you write the data name followed by dollar sign `$` followed by the column name.
+In Section \@ref(select-specific-columns) we'll talk explicitly about how to select specific columns from our data.
+For now all you need to know is to select a column you write the data set name followed by dollar sign `$` followed by the column name.
 Do not include any quotations or spaces (technically spaces can be included but make it a bit harder to read and are against conventional style when writing R code so we'll exclude them).
 Inside of `plot()` we say that "x = ucr2017\$actual_murder" so that column goes on the x-axis and "y = ucr2017\$actual_assault_aggravated" so aggravated assault goes on the y-axis.
 And that's all it takes to make a simple graph.

 ```r